Tulsa Car Accident Lawyer

 In Oklahoma, a wrongful death claim is typically filed by a representative of the deceased’s estate on behalf of the surviving family members who have suffered damages from the death of their loved one.
 The representative is often a close family member such as a spouse, child, or parent.

-Our attorneys can help you seek compensation for various items related to your loss, including:
+Our personal injury attorneys can help you seek compensation for various items related to your loss, including:

 - Medical expenses related to the deceased’s final illness or injury